 The shape tools are Rectangle, Ellipse, Star, and Spiral.
 First, let's look at how shape tools work in general; then we'll explore each shape type in detail.

 A new shape is created by dragging on canvas with the corresponding tool.
-Once the shape is created (and so long as it is selected), it displays its handles as white diamond-shaped marks, so you can immediately edit what you created by dragging these handles.
+Once the shape is created (and so long as it is selected), it displays its handles as white diamond, square or round marks (depending on the tools), so you can immediately edit what you created by dragging these handles.

 All four kinds of shapes display their handles in all four shape tools as well as in the Node tool (F2).
 When you hover your mouse over a handle, it tells you in the statusbar what this handle will do when dragged or clicked with different modifiers.